MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 ## Installer updates

-The Windows MSI package no provides an option to disable PowerShell telemetry during installation.
+The Windows MSI package now provides an option to disable PowerShell telemetry during installation.
 For more information, see [Install the msi package from the command line][11].

 ## Tab completion improvements